wyn/collab/src/python/collab/README.txt

 $ cd <COLLAB>
 $ python setup.py install

-where <COLLAB> is the path to your collab source code, <ROOT>/collabXXX/src/python/collab for version XXX (this directory should be the one with the setup.py script).
+where <COLLAB> is the path to your collab source code, <ROOT>/src/python/collab (this directory should be the one with the setup.py script).

 Notes:
 The install step may need root permissions, use --prefix option if preferred.